franklinsf/franklinsf/README.md

 ### Hi there 👋

-### "Olá pessoas!" \o/ 👋

-My name is Franklin Fernandes, I'm from Brazil (🇧🇷) and I'm Software Engineer Specialist.
-I've been working with Tech since 2007.
+My name is Franklin Fernandes and I'm Software Engineer Specialist.
+I've been working with technology since 2007.

 Would you like to find me?